core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    Res: 2.05 Content
    Content-Format: 40
    Payload:
-   <coap://[2001:ac7::cd]/gp/gp1/lights>;rt="light";
-       coap-gp="grp.example.org:5685"
+   <coap://grp.example.org:5685/gp/gp1>;rt=g.light
 ~~~~~~~~~~~
-{: #fig-app-gp-discovery-example2 title="Discovery of the resources and members of an application group, together with the associated CoAP group"}
+{: #fig-app-gp-discovery-example2 title="Discovery of members of an application group, together with the associated CoAP group"}

-* A CoAP client can discover the CoAP servers that are members of any application group of a specific type, the resources that those servers host as members of those application groups, and the CoAP group associated to those application groups.
+* A CoAP client can discover the CoAP servers that are members of any application group of a specific type, the CoAP group associated to those application groups, and optionally the resources that those servers host as members of those application groups.

    This is achieved by sending the GET request above to the "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope (e.g., site-local or realm-local) if IPv6 is used.
-Also, the request can specify the application group type of interest in the URI query component, e.g., as value of a query parameter "gtype".
-For example, the request can use a Group URI with path and query components "/.well-known/core?gtype=TypeA" to specify the application group type "TypeA".
+Also, the request can specify the application group type of interest in the URI query component as value of a query parameter "rt".
+For example, the request can use a Group URI with path and query components "/.well-known/core?rt=TypeA" to specify the application group type "TypeA".

    Through the corresponding responses, the query result is a list of resources at CoAP servers that are members of any application group of the specified type and of the CoAP group associated to each of those application groups.
-That is, the client gains knowledge of: i) the set of servers that are members of the application groups of the specified type and of the associated CoAP group; ii) for each of those servers, the resources it hosts within each of those application groups.
+That is, the client gains knowledge of: i) the set of servers that are members of the application groups of the specified type and of the associated CoAP group; ii) optionally for each of those servers, the resources it hosts within each of those application groups.

    A full-fledged example is provided in {{fig-app-gp-discovery-example3}}.

+   If the client wishes to discover resources that a particular server hosts within a particular application group, it may use unicast discovery request(s) to this server.

 ~~~~~~~~~~~

    // Request to realm-local members of application groups
-   // with group type "TypeA"
+   // with group type "g.temp"
-   Req: GET coap://[ff03::fd]/.well-known/core?gtype=TypeA
+   Req: GET coap://[ff03::fd]/.well-known/core?rt=g.temp

    // Response from server S1, as member of:
    //   - The CoAP group "grp.example.org:5685"
-   //   - The application group "gp1" of type "TypeA"
+   //   - The application group "gp1" of type "g.temp"
    Res: 2.05 Content
    Content-Format: 40
    Payload:
-   <coap://[2001:db8::ab]/gp/gp1/lights>;rt="light";
-       coap-gp="grp.example.org:5685";gtype="TypeA"
+   <coap://grp.example.org:5685/gp/gp1>;rt=g.temp

    // Response from server S2, as member of:
    //   - The CoAP group "grp.example.org:5685"
-   //   - The application groups "gp1" and "gp2" of type "TypeA"
+   //   - The application groups "gp1" and "gp2" of type "g.temp"
    Res: 2.05 Content
    Content-Format: 40
    Payload:
-   <coap://[2001:ac7::cd]/gp/gp1/lights>;rt="light";
-       coap-gp="grp.example.org:5685";gtype="TypeA",
-   <coap://[2001:ac7::cd]/gp/gp2/lights>;rt="light";
-       coap-gp="grp.example.org:5685";gtype="TypeA",
-   <coap://[2001:ac7::cd]/gp/gp2/temp>;rt="temperature";
-       coap-gp="grp.example.org:5685";gtype="TypeA"
+   <coap://grp.example.org:5685/gp/gp1>;rt=g.temp,
+   <coap://grp.example.org:5685/gp/gp4>;rt=g.temp
 ~~~~~~~~~~~
-{: #fig-app-gp-discovery-example3 title="Discovery of the resources and members of application groups of a specified type, and of the associated CoAP group"}
+{: #fig-app-gp-discovery-example3 title="Discovery of members of application groups of a specified type, and of the associated CoAP group"}

-* A CoAP client can discover the CoAP servers that are members of any application group configured in the whole 6LoWPAN wireless mesh network, the resources that those servers host as members of the application group, and the CoAP group associated to the application group.
+* A CoAP client can discover the CoAP servers that are members of any application group configured in the 6LoWPAN wireless mesh network of the client, the CoAP group associated to each application group, and optionally the resources that those servers host as members of the application group.

+   This is achieved by sending the GET request above with a query specifying a wildcarded group name in the URI query parameter for "rt".
+For example, a Group URI with path and query components "/.well-known/core?rt=g.*", so that the query matches any application group type.
-   This is achieved by sending the GET request above targeting "/.well-known/core" without query component, to the "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope (e.g., site-local or realm-local) if IPv6 is used.
+   The request is sent to the "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope if IPv6 is used.
+In this example the scope is realm-local to address all servers in the current 6LoWPAN wireless mesh network of the client.

-   Through the corresponding responses, the query result is a list of resources hosted by any server in the mesh network.
-The servers that are members of any application group will be recognizable, as their response provides a list of resources whose link's path component includes the path segment "gp", thus denoting membership to an application group.
+   Through the corresponding responses, the query result is a list of group resources hosted by any server in the mesh network.
+Each group resource denotes one application group membership of a server.
+The CoAP group per application group is obtained as the authority of each returned link.

-   Since this method does not use query parameters to perform any filtering, it has the disadvantage that potentially a lot of response traffic will be generated on the mesh network, including responses from servers that are not a member of any application group.
-However, using this method may be needed in particular use cases, e.g., if some of the servers do not support the optional link format query functionality, as mentioned in {{Section 4.1 of RFC6690}}.

    A full-fledged example is provided in {{fig-app-gp-discovery-example4}}.

+   If the client wishes to discover resources that a particular server hosts within a particular application group, it may use unicast discovery request(s) to this server.

 ~~~~~~~~~~~

    // Request to realm-local members of any application group
-   Req: GET coap://[ff03::fd]/.well-known/core
+   Req: GET coap://[ff03::fd]/.well-known/core?rt=g.*

    // Response from server S1, as member of:
-   //   - The CoAP group "grp.example.org:5685"
+   //   - The CoAP groups "grp.example.org:5685" and "grp2.example.org"
-   //   - The application group "gp1"
+   //   - The application groups "gp1" and "gp5"
    Res: 2.05 Content
    Content-Format: 40
    Payload:
-   <coap://[2001:db8::ab]/gp/gp1/lights>;rt="light";
-       coap-gp="grp.example.org:5685",
-   <coap://[2001:db8::ab]/door>;rt="lock"
+   <coap://grp.example.org:5685/gp/gp1>;rt=g.light,
+   <coap://grp2.example.org/gp/gp5>;rt=g.lock

    // Response from server S2, as member of:
    //   - The CoAP group "grp.example.org:5685"